kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

   - The PR author is responsible for coordinating the reviewers
   - If reviewers appear to be providing diverging feedback, then the PR author is responsible for driving consensus

+### Running the integrator gauntlet

+- Address the most important points first:
+  - Architecture
+  - Interfaces
+  - Readability
+- Address all comments, no matter how trivial
+  - If the change is obvious and quick, make the change and mark as resolved
+  - If the change is on a minor point and would slow down the review/merge process
+    - File a well-documented issue
+    - In addition to providing a stand-alone summary, point to the PR comment in the issue (so posterity can get more context if needed)
+    - Mention the issue in the PR comment thread (so the reviewer knows that the change is acknowledged)
+  - If the change is controversial or disputed, comment on the thread and drive to reach consensus
+- Be sure to mark the PR as ready for review after having addressed all comments
+- Velocity is important.
+Prioritize final-review PRs above other work and push for the merge.

 ## Sprint retrospective / planning